• deploy

 Other lines are key/value pairs.
 A key is a sequence of characters containing no whitespace, followed by at least one tab or space.

-For example, in the line deploy npm run build
+For example, in the line deploy npm run build, the key is deploy and its value is npm run build.

 config_section_exists() {